agsb/jelly/documents/LogicLoop.md

 ## How To

-How implement the loop opcodes _while_ and _again_ , keep me in a round-robin by months without a feasible solution.
+How implement the loop opcodes _while_ and _until_ , keep me in a round-robin by months without a feasible solution.

 A solution is a true table of five state lines, while, again, zero, mode, move and two result toggle switches S1 and S2, that controls which mode and reverse movement.